ChrisPaliqaw/rb1_navigation/README.md

 Use the 2D Nav Goal button to send RB-1 somewhere close by.

 In `call go_to_point`, run

 `rosservice call /go_to_point "label: 'initial_position'"`

-After the action completes, call
+After that action completes, run

 `rosservice call /go_to_point "label: 'loading_position'"`